Deseteral/cargo-trek/README.md

 >
 > Your role is essential in delivering goods to our local communities.
 Your job makes a difference!"

-You're a new hire at local delivery company "Cargo Trek" where you will be a truck driver delivering goods to local communities living in small towns.
+You're a new hire at local delivery company "Cargo Trek" where you will be a truck driver delivering goods to communities living in small towns.

-Manage your truck and cargo, discover procedurally generated map and complete delivery jobs from local towns.
+Manage your truck and cargo, discover procedurally generated map and complete delivery jobs from nearby towns.

 ![Cover image](promo_assets/itch_cover.png?raw=true "Cover image")